 Fuel allowance claimants can also receive the Fuel Allowance in 2 lump sums instead of weekly payments.

-The first lump sum of €462 was paid in the last week of September 2022.
+The first lump sum of €462 should have been paid in the last week of September 2023.

 More details of how to apply for the fuel allowance in 2 lump sums here.